melofred/PKS-PCF-ElasticSearch/README.md

 $ kubectl get services

 [TODO: command output]

+Alternatively, use the CF ElasticRuntime integrated routing to expose the running container and use that route instead of the external IP.

 Create the Index in Elastic Search.
 See the script ./createIndex.sh and replace it with your ElasticSearch IP/host information.